jobmarley/llvm-project-ps2/README.md

 ## Issues & difficulties
 ### Pointers & memory operations
 Sony decided to make the pointers 16 bytes aligned (discarding the lower bits), and all memory operations aligned on 16bytes as well.
 The result is all memory instructions are vectorized.
-There is a component field in the instructions to select the component in memory.
+That is, there is a component field in the instructions to select the component in memory.
 ```
 LQ.xz VF1xz, 4(VI1)  ; loads MEM[(VI1+4)*16] into VF1x, and MEM[(VI1+4)*16 + 8] into VF1z
 ILW.w VI2, 4(VI1)  ; loads MEM[(VI1+4)*16 + 12] into VI1
 ```
-For integer load/store the operation is undefined is more than 1 component is selected.
+For integer load/store the operation is undefined if more than 1 component is selected.
-As a consequence, in c++, most pointer are not representable (any type not aligned on 16 bytes, char* or wchar_t* for example).
+As a consequence, in c++, pointers to non 16-bytes aligned types cannot be represented, because the lower bits are just not there (char* or wchar_t* for example).
 Even if it was, loop vectorization would be mandatory (imagine you iterate over a int16 array).

-For stack operations, instructions are selected postRA, after stack lowering, which means it might no be the most optimized, and cannot be used to guide the selection of other instructions.
+For stack operations, instructions are selected postRA, after stack lowering, because we need the exact address (modulo 16) to select the right instruction.
+Since this happens pretty late in the compilation, it means it might no be the most optimized, and cannot be used to guide the selection of other instructions.

 ### Integers
 The VU only has int16 support, with very limited instructions (add/sub/and/or).